An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Experiments

 \section{Experiments}

-We first describe the datasets, the implementation details and the results of comparison to SOTA SR methods in section 4.1, 4.2 and 4.3, respectively.
+We introduce the datasets, the implementation details, and the comparison to state-of-the-art SR methods in sections 4.1, 4.2, and 4.3, respectively.
 Then, we conduct a series of ablation studies in section 4.4.
-Finally, we perform two downstream task experiments, gland segmentation and cancer diagnosis, to show that the HR images reconstructed by the proposed method can help improve performance on downstream tasks.
+Finally, we perform two downstream task experiments, gland segmentation, and malignancy classification, to show that the HR images reconstructed by the proposed ISTE can help improve performance on downstream tasks in section 4.5.